-Dr. Deb will talk with the parent about silver vs white options for kids fillings, discuss the pros and cons of each, make her recommendation, and then the parent will decide which way to go.
+Our dentists will talk with the parent about silver vs white options for kids fillings, discuss the pros and cons of each, make her recommendation, and then the parent will decide which way to go.
 Because the enamel of a child’s tooth is a lot thinner than an adult’s, there’s not as much for the filling material to bond to, so depending on the tooth, its location in the mouth, the extent of the decay and how long the tooth is expected to say in the mouth, one type of filling may be better than another.

 The Sooner The Better

 Although sooner is always better with regard to treatment for dental problems, this is even more true when it comes to kids fillings.
 Cavities just get bigger and worse, and decay spreads quickly.
 Not only will your child have to suffer a toothache, but the bigger and worse the cavity and decay, the longer and more uncomfortable the procedure to clean and fill it.
 If their first filling is “no big deal” this will shape your kids feeling about going to the dentist for a long time.
 If it’s an ordeal, that will also set a precedent.
 So, as soon as your child reports discomfort, or you notice sensitivity, please bring your child in to our kid-friendly DFW dentist office, and have us check it out.

 Signs Your Child Might Have A Cavity or Tooth Decay